tcptomato/android_root_update/README.md

 4. Prepare your phone

 Push the supersu.zip to your sdcard ( you can use adb shell to find the right path on your phone).
+Or sideload it later using a custom recovery.
 Reboot into bootloader.

 ``` bash
 adb push supersu.zip /storage/sdcard0